hmZa-Sfyn/PolyMath-Language/README.md

 ## Documentation

-Visit [abs-lang.org](https://polymathlang.vercel.app) or check the [examples directory](https://github.com/hmZa-Sfyn/PolyMath-Language/tree/main/examples), which contains a few short scripts.
+Visit [polymathlang website](https://polymathlang.vercel.app) or check the [examples directory](https://github.com/hmZa-Sfyn/PolyMath-Language/tree/main/examples), which contains a few short scripts.

 ## Status

-PLOYMATH is fresh and under active development; exciting things happen on a weekly basis!
+polymath is fresh and under active development; exciting things happen on a weekly basis!

-Have a look at the roadmap [here](https://github.com/hmZa-Sfyn/PolyMath-Language/milestones): to know of what version we're currently working on take a look at [abs-lang.org/misc/technical-details](https://polymathlang.vercel.app/misc/technical-details).
+Have a look at the roadmap [here](https://polymathlang.vercel.app/roadmap): to know of what version we're currently working on take a look at [change log & roadmap](https://polymathlang.vercel.app/roadmap)